Only place to find the almost extinct Javan rhinoceros

 The relatively unknown Ujung Kulon National Park is a huge nature reserve in the far west of Java.
 It is home to many native animals such as the Javan rhino.

-There are five kinds of rhinos in the world: the white and black rhino who live in Africa, and the Indian, Javanese and Sumatran rhinos who live in Asia.
+There are five kinds of rhinos in the world: the white and black rhino who live in Africa, and the Indian, Javan and Sumatran rhinos who live in Asia.

 It’s largely thanks to that volcano that the Javanese rhino has survived.
 An eruption in 1883 caused a huge tsunami that practically killed all the people in the region.
-The area became uninhabited after that, creating a perfect habitat for the shy rhino.
+The area became uninhabited after that, creating a perfect habitat for the shy rhino and other wildlife.